YannickKircher/RecipeBotCX/README.md

 # What can the Chatbot do?

-- give recipe recommendations bases on category (ni : category not in recipe data)
+- give recipe recommendations bases on category
 - give recipe recommendations bases on name of the recipe
 - give recipe recommendations bases on ingredients to be used
 - give random recipe recommendations
-    - convert measurements of the recommended recipe (cup to g / oz to ml) (ni : whould need to extrace mesurements from text feelds , this whould need a language model for this)
+    - convert measurements of the recommended recipe (cup to g / oz to ml)
     - change portion of the recipe (ni : whould need to extrace mesurements from text feelds , this whould need a language model for this)
-    - add the ingredients of the recipe to a shopping list (ni : whould need to extrace mesurements from text feelds , this whould need a language model for this)
+    - add the ingredients of the recipe to a shopping list
     - reroll, to show another recipe that matches the query

 <br>